Bit-Quill/valkey-semantic-cache-demo/SCRIPT.md

 > "Here's how it works:"
 > 1. "Customer question comes in"
-> 2. "We check: have we seen something similar before?"
+> 2. "We check: have we seen something similar before?
+Similar enough to meet our similarity threshold?"
 > 3. "If yes - instant response from cache, under 100 milliseconds"
 > 4. "If no - we call the AI, get the answer, and cache it for next time"